-5.2 HABITATS
+6.2 HABITATS

-The habitats on site have not significantly changed since the previous Ecological Appraisal was undertaken in 2018.
+The habitats on site have not significantly changed since the previous Ecological Appraisal was undertaken in 2018 (WYG, 2018a).
 The habitats of most value on site are the broadleaved plantation woodland and scattered trees.

 The development proposals include the removal of most of the habitats present across the site.
-To comply with national planning policies and policies EM1 and EM7 of the local plan, it is recommended that any removed trees are mitigated by planting of UK native trees within the site.
+To comply with national planning policies and policies EM1 and EM7 of the Hillingdon Local Plan 2012 (Hillingdon Borough Council, 2012), it is recommended that any removed trees are mitigated by planting of UK native trees within the site.
 For retained trees, it is recommended that they are protected during demolition and construction using root protection fencing around the root zones in accordance with British Standards BS 5837 2012: Trees in Relation to Construction Recommendations.